DvirBt/ProgramingSystems2_Ex4/README.md

 -
 This repository contains the fourth assignment in the course Programming Systems 2.
 This assignment mainly focuses on templates, containers, iterators, algorithms and functors.
-We were required to implement a generic container suitable to all comparable data types such as int, double, char and string etc.
+We were required to implement a generic container suitable to all comparable data types such as int, double, char, string etc.

 The core of this assignment
 -